rajputrajat/notes_while_learning/inside_windows_dll.md

   the load address of KERNEL32 in memory.
   Likewise, the .data section is at file offset 0x74C00 and will be 0x76000 bytes above KERNEL32's load address in memory.
+* Linker can be asked to merge 2 sections which have compatible attributes, into one. this is done via the linker '/merge' switch. to combine .text and .rdata => `MERGE:.rdata=.text` this can save a 'page' when PE file loaded in memory
+* shouldn't merge - .rsrc, .reloc or .pdata into other sections prior to .NET .idata could be merged into other sections, but not anymore but linker ofter merges parts of .idata into other sections, such as .rdata, when doing a relaese build
+* Windows Loader writes to portions of 'imports data' when these are loaded, even though these are read-only section. because system can temperarily set the attributes to rw. once initilization is done, these are set back to their original attributes

+### Relative Virtual Addresses

+* RVA = target address - load address (HMODULE)
+* call GetModuleHandle with the name of DLL

+### The Data Directory

+* directory to quickly locate data structures such as imports, exports, resources and base relocations
+* these are found in consistent manner and the locations is known as the DataDirectory
+* is an array of 16 structures
+* indexes are IMAGE_DIRECTORY_ENTRY_XXX (0 to 15)

+### Importing Functions

+* when importing a DLL, Windows Loader locates all the imported functions and data and make those available to your code.
+* implicit linking and explicit linking
+* delayload feature (Visual C++ 6.0) hybrid linking
+* In PE file, there's is an array of data structures, one per imported DLL. each structure has name of imported DLL and pointer to IAT
+* Import Address Table (IAT) - each entry is a pointer to imported function

+### PE File Structure

+* defined in WINNT.H

+#### The MS-DOS header